-Market position, brand and distribution: Very strong position in the UK personal lines market
+Market position, brand and distribution: Very strong position in UK personal lines; market remains very competitive

-As the largest personal motor line writer in the UK as well as one of the leading home writers, we consider DLG's market position to be very strong and its brands, in particular Direct Line and Churchill, to be very powerful.
-We expect DLG's personal lines market position to remain very strong benefiting from planned growth via the price comparison website (PCW) channel and its rescue (via Green Flag) business.
-DLG's small and medium-sized enterprise commercial business is growing supported by the Group's investments into risk selection and pricing capabilities, but its overall commercial market share remains relatively modest at this stage.
+As the largest personal motor underwriter in the UK, as well as a leading home insurer, we consider DLG's market position to be very strong.
+Its brands, in particular Direct Line and Churchill, are also very powerful.
+Notwithstanding the decline in total net written premiums (NWP) since 2017, we expect DLG's personal lines market position to remain very strong benefiting from planned growth via its direct brands, price comparison website (PCW) presence and its rescue (via Green Flag) business.